All Episodes

 They're essentially completely ignorant of the issue.

-But Russia's being generous.
+But Rush is being generous.

 I want to just go right after it.

-And so these memes that come out and this ideology of the left is self-reinforcing.
+And so, these memes that come out and this ideology of the left is self-reinforcing.

-Because even if you don't really care about climate change one way or the other, even if you don't really know a darn thing about industry, coal mining, the economy, uh energy, power punts, any of that.
+Because even if you don't really care about climate change one way or the other, even if you don't really know a darn thing about industry, coal mining, the economy, energy power plants, any of that, you know what side you have to be on if you want to think that you're really cool.

 And that has resonance, unfortunately, far too much.